Man in a clothing store holds a shoe to try on.

 2 min read

-1. Regularly checking your credit report and score can help detect irregularities that may point to fraud.
+1. Regularly checking your credit report can help detect items that may point to fraud.

-3. Carefully reviewing your monthly credit card statement is one way to spot fraudulent charges.
+3. Reviewing your monthly credit card statement is one way to spot fraudulent charges.

-In recent years, information security has become a frequently discussed topic.
-And no wonder—data provided by the Federal Trade Commission shows that Americans lost more than $5.8 billion to fraud in 2021, over a 70% increase from 2020.
-Consider these three tips to help protect yourself from credit card fraud and identity theft.
+In recent years, information security and identity theft have become top headlines in the news.
+And no wonder—data provided by the Federal Trade Commission (FTC) shows that Americans lost more than $10 billion to fraud in 2023.
+That’s a 14% increase from losses in 2022.

-Many people only find out they’ve become a victim of identity theft after they’ve had a loan application rejected.
-But instead of waiting until after the fact, consider being proactive by regularly checking your credit report and score for irregular activity and changes.
+Many people only find out they’ve become a victim of identity theft after they’ve had a loan or credit application rejected.
+Consider being proactive by regularly checking your credit report and score for irregular activity and changes.
+A little credit monitoring can spot fraudulent accounts and suspicious activity and help you limit damage to your credit.

 2. Strengthen your passwords

-Also, consider enabling two-factor authentication that can help keep your accounts safe even if your password is compromised.
-Two-factor authentication requires a one-time use code that’s sent to your smartphone before anyone can log in to your account from a new device.
+Another good option is to enable multi-factor authentication to help keep your accounts safe even if scammers have stolen your password.
+Multi-factor authentication requires a one-time use code that’s sent to your smartphone before anyone can log in to your account from a new device.

-While you may not be able to be 100% protected against identity theft, tracking your credit card spending is a great way to stop fraudsters.
+Tracking your credit card spending is a great way to detect fraudulent activity and stop fraudsters in their tracks.
 By thoroughly checking your monthly billing statements, you can look for purchases you don’t recognize and report any suspicious activities to your credit card company.
-You can also report such activities to the Federal Trade Commission.
+You can also report such activities to the FTC.

 Did you know?

-The Fair Credit Billing Act states that credit card users have a $50 maximum liability in the case of fraud.
+The Fair Credit Billing Act limits your liability to a $50 maximum in the case of fraud.
 And some credit card issuers have additional policies to protect cardmembers.
 For example, at Discover, you’re never held responsible for unauthorized purchases on your Discover Card.1

 Cybercriminals change their tactics all the time, but by taking these three proactive steps, you can help protect yourself from credit card fraud and keep your information—and your financial life—as secure as possible.